 There are societies and non-profits set up in the name of Clan Hay, and in Scotland this is still one of the honored families.

-President Rutherford Birchard Hayes is Jeremy's thirteenth cousin four times removed and served as the 19th president of the United States, serving from 1877 to 1881.
+President Rutherford Birchard Hayes is Jeremy's fourteenth cousin three times removed and served as the 19th president of the United States, serving from 1877 to 1881.

 A staunch abolitionist from Ohio, he was also a brevet major general for the Union army during the American Civil War.
 As an attorney in Ohio, Hayes served as Cincinnati's

-President Rutherford Birchard Hayes is Jeremy's thirteenth cousin four times removed and served as the 19th president of the United States, serving from 1877 to 1881.
+President Rutherford Birchard Hayes is Jeremy's fourteenth cousin three times removed and served as the 19th president of the United States, serving from 1877 to 1881.

 A staunch abolitionist from Ohio, he was also a brevet major general for the Union army during the American Civil War.
 As an attorney in Ohio, Hayes served as Cincinnati's city solicitor from 1858 to 1861.